teher0094/Active-Directory-/README.md

 - When creating OUs for the first time, I find that a high level approach is best because Active Directory is based on hierarchical structure.
 - Starting from the company's name then moving onto the different departments in the company then the groups of each department and finally the users and resources in each group.
-- In my project, I created a small company named Americorp which has 12 employees.
+- In my project, I created a small company named Americorp which has 11 employees.
 - Americorp has 4 departments: Admins, Human Resources, Sales and IT.
 - I've created OUs based on each of those departments and a related group within each OU.
+- For Human Resources, I created the group called Hiring Team, for the Sales OU, Sales Group, and IT OU, Helpdesk.

 ![image](https://github.com/teher0094/Active-Directory-/assets/153027290/9e3d0f12-1f26-40ea-955f-9ed1672bc478)

+- I created 2 of the users to be domain admins and the other 9 users were divided into groups of three.
+- Each of those groups were assigned to the different OU Groups.
+- In this project, the group assignments were arbitrary but in the real world, I would have assign the groups based on their hired position.

 ## User Creation and Management